Keksuccino/FancyMenu-Dev-Docs/README.md

 ---

-Open the [wiki tab](https://github.com/Keksuccino/FancyMenu-Dev-Docs/wiki) to go to the docs.
+Open the [wiki tab](https://github.com/Keksuccino/FancyMenu-Dev-Docs/wiki) to go to the dev docs.